AwaisShah75/Real-Time-License-Plate-detection-System-/README.md

 \TFODCourse\Tensorflow\workspace\images\train<br />
 \TFODCourse\Tensorflow\workspace\images\test
 <br/><br/>
-<b>Step 7.</b> Begin training process by opening 2.
-Training and Detection.ipynb</a>, this notebook will walk you through installing Tensorflow Object Detection, making detections, saving and exporting your model.
+<b>Step 7.</b> Begin training process by opening main file.ipynb</a>, this notebook will walk you through installing Tensorflow Object Detection, making detections, saving and exporting your model.
 <br /><br/>
 <b>Step 8.</b> During this process the Notebook will install Tensorflow Object Detection.
 You should ideally receive a notification indicating that the API has installed successfully at Step 8 with the last line stating OK.
 If not, resolve installation errors by referring to the <a href="https://github.com/nicknochnack/TFODCourse/blob/main/README.md">Error Guide.md</a> in this folder.